confetti-framework/docs/routing.md

 #### Encoded Forward Slashes

-The Lanvard routing component allows all characters except `/`.
+The Confetti routing component allows all characters except `/`.
 You must explicitly allow `/` to be part of your placeholder using a `Where` condition regular expression:

     Get("/search/{search}", controller.User.Index).Where("search", ".*")